ipikuka/remark-flexible-toc/README.md

 });
 ```

-Now, each time when you compile the source, the TOC will be logged into console for debugging purpose.
+Now, each time when you compile the source, the TOC will be logged into the console for debugging purpose.

 ## A Table of Content (TOC) Item